Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 MINHAJ: Yes.

-GROSS: You know, you grew up with television and movies, but the kind of television or movies where sex is a constant presence.
+GROSS: You know, you grew up with television and movies but the kind of television and movies where sex is a constant presence.

 GROSS: And sex before marriage is a constant presence.